 Last month an article in the Journal of the American Medical Association made me stop in my tracks.
 It revealed one in 16 women said they were raped by force or coercion the first time they had sexual intercourse.
 As a parent of girls, I almost felt paralyzed as to what action I should take knowing this information.
 Thankfully I have the good fortune of being friends with Dr. Shanna Garza who specializes in adolescent medicine at the Girls to Women Health and Wellness practice in Dallas.
-Dr. Garza wrote the following guest post for Girls That Create about this important topic.
+Dr. Garza wrote the following guest post on talking with teenage girls about sex for Girls That Create .

 Talking Openly With Your Teenage Daughter About Sex